Punptts/pantitas-website/src/markdown/about.md

 <br>

-I'm currently working as a UxUi Designer at Tong Hua Labs, a department of a public company in Thailand.
-Our lab aims to drive digital innovation through a culture of experimentation to deal with a broken web and make the world wide web a better place for everyone.
+I'm currently working as a Digital Product Manager at THAM (Tong Hua Asset Management), a sub-business of a public company in Thailand.

 <br>